One arrest noted for Contempt of Court - WyoToday.com

 All persons arrested or cited are presumed innocent until convicted in a court of law

 During the past 24 hours ending at 7 a.m.
-Wednesday, September 29, 2021, three persons were booked into the Fremont County Detention Center in Lander for charges including one alcohol-related charge, two felony charges and and three misdemeanor charges.
+Thursday, September 30, 2021, three persons were booked into the Fremont County Detention Center in Lander for three misdemeanor charges.

-The detention center today reported its inmate population at 195 individuals that it is responsible for.
-Of these, one inmate is on home detention and 10 inmates are being housed outside of the county.
+The detention center today reported its inmate population at 187 individuals that it is responsible for.
+Of these, 10 inmates are being housed outside of the county.

+There were no arrests reported in the past 24 hours ending at 7 a.m.
+Thursday.

 There were no FCSO arrests reported in the past 24 hours on September 27, 2021